umarmughal824/micromasters/README.md

 ## Running Commands and Testing

-As shown above, manage commands can be executed on the Docker-contained MicroMaster’s app.
+As shown above, manage commands can be executed on the Docker-contained MicroMasters app.
 For example, you can run a Python shell with the following command:

     docker-compose run web python3 manage.py shell